Mor ve ötesi: History

 Their eighth album "Güneşi Beklerken" was released on 17 December 2012.
-The first video clip was made for "Oyunbozan".

-In 2016, the band released the single "Anlatamıyorum" which came out with DMC label.
+In 2016, the band released the single "Anlatamıyorum", which came out with recording label DMC.
 The music video was shot together with director Serdar Ferit.
 Two sets were set up for shooting in Istanbul and Helsinki.
-On the 20th anniversary of the band's foundation, their cult album "Dünya Yalan Söylüyor" was, for the first time introduced to fans on vinyl format.
+On the 20th anniversary of the band's foundation, their cult album Dünya Yalan Söylüyor was, for the first time, introduced to fans on vinyl format.

-In 2022, the band released their tenth "Sirenler"(The Sirens).
+On 21 January 2022 the band released their ninth album, entitled Sirenler (Sirens).
+Tamiri Mümkün, the film of the concert they held at Vodafone Park on 28 May 2022, was released on 13 January 2023.